 By 1891 Edwin Streeter did purchase what was now the re-cut Agra from Bram Hertz, a prominent diamond dealer in Paris.
 It was Hertz who was responsible for altering the diamond from its original 41 or 46 carat size to 32.24 carats.
 The price Streeter paid, in trade, for the Agra was a parcel of jewelry with a value of £14,000.
 Later, when a representative of Streeter tried to resell the stone as part of a lot with other items to a Mr. Tasker for £15,000 a protracted lawsuit resulted.
 The lawsuit accused Streeter’s representative of taking advantage of Tasker while the plaintiff was enjoying his favorite pastime – drinking – thus tricking him into purchasing the stone, and the other items in the lot, at an inflated price while “incapacitated.”
 Many saw the lawsuit as a clear case of buyer’s remorse, yet the verdict with regard to the Agra favored Tasker – his case no doubt aided by his well-known reputation as a notorious lush.
 Streeter was stuck with the diamond.
 Ironically, Streeter’s book ‘The Great Diamonds of the World: Their History and Romance‘ was printed prior to his ownership of the Agra and, therefore, not included in that comprehensive work on diamonds, leaving us without his insight on this transaction.

 In 1904 Streeter’s firm was purchased in its entirety by the Parisian jewelers, Lacloche Frères and the inventory was disposed of by various means.
 The Agra was consigned to a Christie’s sale in London on February 22, 1905.
 It was the highlight of the auction and, therefore, claimed its rightful spot as the final lot to be sold.
 The diamond was not referenced by name, but experts believed it to be the Agra.
 The description for the lot was “a magnificent rose pink diamond of the highest quality, weight 31 13/32 carats”.
-The stone sold for £5,100 ($25,500) a price considerably lower than the pre-sale estimate, to Mr. Max Meyer, a diamond dealer.
+The stone sold for £5,100 ($25,500 in current dollars) a price considerably lower than the pre-sale estimate, to Mr. Max Meyer, a diamond dealer.

 Somehow, by June of 1909, the Agra found its way into the hands of a dealer named Salomon Habib.
 Auctioning off his collection of stones, eight items were listed, including the Idol’s Eye, the Hope and a cushion-shaped rose color diamond weighing 31 ½ carats – the Agra?
 The rose-colored diamond far undersold its reserve of 300,000 francs at 82,000 francs.
 Soon thereafter the stone was sold to Mr. Louis Winans, a railroad magnate from Baltimore.
 Winans was noted for building railways in Russia under Tsar Nicholas I from 1843 to 1862.
 By 1868 the Russian government had taken charge of the railroad and Winans moved, with his Russian wife, to Brighton, England where he began to collect diamonds.
 A local jeweler, Lewis and Sons, was instrumental in amassing this collection.